SengerM/PyticularsTCT/README.md

 # Sweep laser intensity ---
 tct.laser.on()
-for DAC in np.linspace(0,1023,5):
+print(f'Laser is {tct.laser.status} at a frequency of {tct.laser.frequency} Hz.') # Should print 'Laser is on at a frequency of 1000 Hz'. tct.laser.frequency = 2e3 # Change the frequency of the laser. print(f'The frequency has been changed to {tct.laser.frequency} Hz.') for DAC in np.linspace(0,1023,5):
 	tct.laser.DAC = int(DAC) # Change the intensity of the laser.
 	print(f'Laser DAC = {tct.laser.DAC}')